 Schedules of Assets in All Chapters.

-All Assets Must Be Disclosed.
+Disclosure of All Assets.
 The debtor must list all assets in which the debtor has – or may have – an interest, and specify where the asset is located, as well as the nature and type of ownership the debtor claims, regardless of whether the debtor believes the asset is property of the estate.
-The debtor must describe all assets with sufficient specificity to allow for easy identification of the assets, and attach an addendum to Official Form 106 A/B or Official Form 206 A/B, separately describing and listing all individual items worth more than $1,500.
+The debtor must describe all assets with sufficient specificity to allow for easy identification of the assets and attach an addendum to Official Form 106 A/B or Official Form 206 A/B, separately describing and listing all individual items worth more than $1,500.

 Business Inventory or Equipment.
-When a debtor lists business inventory or equipment on the bankruptcy schedules, the debtor must provide an addendum to Official Form 106 A/B or Official Form 206 A/B that must include the following: (A) a general description of the inventory and/or equipment; (B) a list of the items in each category of equipment or inventory; (C) a brief explanation of the exact location of the item(s); (D) the name and address of the custodian; (E) the protection being given to such property; and (F) the amount and duration of fire and theft insurance, if any.
+When a debtor lists business inventory or equipment on the bankruptcy schedules, the debtor must provide an addendum to Official Form 106 A/B or Official Form 206 A/B that includes the following: (A) a general description of the inventory and/or equipment, (B) a list of the item(s) in each category of equipment or inventory, (C) a brief explanation of the exact location of the item(s), (D) the name and address of the custodian, (E) how such property is protected, if at all, and (F) the amount and duration of fire and theft insurance, if any.

 Schedules of Debts in All Chapters.

-All schedules of debts must be complete and include the date each debt was incurred and the consideration for each debt.
+All schedules of debts must be complete and include the date the debtor incurred each debt and the consideration for each debt.
 The debtor must list all debts, including disputed debts, contingent debts, and debts owed to creditors whom the debtor does not expect will file proofs of claim.

 Motion to Enlarge Time.

-If a debtor files a motion to enlarge the time to file schedules, and seeks to file the schedules within 7 days before the first meeting of creditors, the debtor must obtain the trustee’s consent.
+If a debtor files a motion to enlarge the time to file schedules and seeks to file the schedules within seven days before the first meeting of creditors, the debtor must obtain the trustee’s consent.

 Payment Advices Cover Sheet.

-In addition to complying with the requirements of § 521(a)(1)(B)(iv) of the Code, a debtor must also file the local payment advices cover sheet (Vt.
+In addition to complying with the requirements of § 521(a)(1)(B)(iv), a debtor must also file the local payment advices cover sheet (Vt.
 LB Form B), certifying under penalty of perjury that:

 copies of all existing payment advices are attached to the payment advices cover sheet and state: (A) the total number of payment advices attached, (B) the period covered by those payment advices, and (C) the number of employers who issued those payment advices, or